 We all know it: that feeling of panic when you reach into your pocket and realize you’ve left your trusty companion, your cell phone, at home.
-If a trip to China is in your future, maybe you’re experiencing a similar worry and asking yourself, “Will I be able to use my cell phone in China?”
+If a trip to China is in your future, maybe you’re experiencing a similar worry and asking yourself, “Will I be able to use my cell phone in China?” or “How will I access the internet in China?"
 Don’t fret!
-You can, and there are a few avenues for you to choose from.
+This article will address on your concerns.

 Buy a Local SIM Card

-While there may be some unique hurdles to using your cell phone abroad, it’s totally possible and relatively cheap to do so, so your digital sidekick can make the trip to China with you!
+While there may be some unique hurdles to using your cell phone and staying connected abroad, it’s totally possible and relatively cheap to do so, so your digital sidekick can make the trip to China with you!

 Images: Pixabay, Wikipedia, Wikimedia Commons

 The China Guide is a Beijing-based travel agency that customizes private tours, educational student tours, and incentive trips across China.
 We have more than ten years of experience crafting tours for tens of thousands of travelers from the United States, Canada, Australia, the United Kingdom, Germany, France, Spain, and beyond.
 We promise all our tours have no hidden fees, no shopping stops, no touristy restaurants, just memorable experiences!
 Learn more about us or contact us to start planning your perfect China trip.